moby/moby/docs/sources/userguide/labels-custom-metadata.md

         "aNestedArray": ["a", "b", "c"]
     }

-Which can be stored in a label by serializing it to a string first;
+You can store this struct in a label by serializing it to a string first:

     LABEL com.example.image-specs="{\"Description\":\"A containerized foobar\",\"Usage\":\"docker run --rm example\\/foobar [args]\",\"License\":\"GPL\",\"Version\":\"0.0.1-beta\",\"aBoolean\":true,\"aNumber\":0.01234,\"aNestedArray\":[\"a\",\"b\",\"c\"]}"

-> **Note:** Although the example above shows it's *possible* to store structured
-> data in labels, Docker does not treat this data any other way than a 'regular'
-> string.
-This means that Docker doesn't offer ways to query (filter) based on
+While it is *possible* to store structured data in label values, Docker treats this data as a 'regular' string.
+This means that Docker doesn't offer ways to query (filter) based on nested properties.

-> nested properties.
-If your tool needs to filter on nested properties, the
-> tool itself should implement this.
+If your tool needs to filter on nested properties, the tool itself should implement this.

 ### Adding labels to images; the `LABEL` instruction

-Adding labels to your
+Adding labels to an image:

-    LABEL [<namespace>.]<name>[=<value>] ...
+    LABEL [<namespace>.]<key>[=<value>] ...

 The `LABEL` instruction adds a label to your image, optionally setting its value.
-Quotes surrounding name and value are optional, but required if they contain white space characters.
-Alternatively, backslashes can be used.

-Label values only support strings
+Use surrounding quotes or backslashes for labels that contain white space character:

     LABEL vendor=ACME\ Incorporated
     LABEL com.example.version.is-beta